ckaestne/seai/lectures/16_fairness_i/fairness_i.md

 *Recidivism scenario: Should a defendant be detained?*

 * Anti-classification: Race and gender should not be considered for the decision at all
-* Independence: Detention rates should be equal across gender and race groups
+* Group fairness: Detention rates should be equal across gender and race groups
 * Separation: Among defendants who would not have gone on to commit a violent crime if released, detention rates are equal across gender and race groups